Looking for a low-messy but high fun activity for your toddler or older child? Dot marker printables are an engaging way to build skills.

 So while your toddler can just happily dot away on the blank printables, these dot marker printables will grow with your child for years to come.

 The Complete Dot Marker Printables has over 360 pages of dot activities for your child.
-FInd them in the Printable Parents Shop.
+You can also find them on Teachers Pay Teachers.

-Your preschool-age child can use the Alphabet Dot Marker Printables.
+Your preschool-age child can use the Alphabet Dab and Dot Worksheets.
 They have the same pictures as the blank dot marker printables, but there is one letter filled into each bubble.

 There are many ways you can use these alphabet printables: